There are many organic fertilizer products available online.

 Amazon sells so many fertilizers that I got overwhelmed trying to research them all, but I found a few good ones for you, along with some not so good ones to stay away from.

-Almost 3 years after I wrote this post, I decided to sell a small line of the best organic fertilizers in the world, all of which I use myself.
+Almost 3 years after I wrote this post, I decided to sell a small selection of the best organic fertilizers in the world, all of which I use myself.

 SCD Bio Ag (Similar To EM)

 This is basically effective microorganisms, a microbial inoculant.
 It's not technically a fertilizer, but it's the number 1 product I use in my garden, even before organic fertilizers.
 Actually, I buy a mother culture, which I can activate to make my own, whereas this is more of an already-activated product that would just be used straight from the bottle.
-Ignore the lukewarm reviews - this product is awesome!
+Ignore the lukewarm reviews on Amazon - this product is incredibly useful.
+Update: I now sell it here.

 Neptune's Harvest Organic Hydrolized Fish & Seaweed Fertilizer 16 0z